palankai/workstation/README.md

 ### 3. Manual steps

-These steps needs to be done mostly once
+Most of these steps need to be done once.